-- African Languages: Afrikaans (South Africa), Amharic (Ethiopia), Shona (Zimbabwe), Twi (Ghana), Wolof (Senegal), Zulu (South Africa)
+- African Languages: Afrikaans (South Africa), Amharic (Ethiopia), Twi (Ghana), Wolof (Senegal), Yoruba (Nigeria), Zulu (South Africa)

-- European Languages: Albanian, Bulgarian, Czech, Danish, Georgian, Modern Greek, Hungarian, Modern Irish, Norwegian, Romanian, Ukrainian
+- European Languages: Albanian, Bulgarian, Czech, Danish, Dutch, Georgian, Modern Greek, Finnish, Hungarian, Modern Irish, Norwegian, Romanian, Ukrainian.

-- Asian Languages: Bangla/Bengali (Bangladesh and India), Dari (Afghan Persian), Filipino (Philippines), Malay (Malaysia), Mongolian, Nepali, Pashto (Afghanistan and Pakistan), Thai, Tibetan, Vietnamese.
-Tentative for Spring 2014: Burmese (Myanmar)
+- Asian Languages: Bangla/Bengali (Bangladesh and India), Burmese (Myanmar), Cantonese for Mandarin Speakers, Dari (Afghan Persian), Filipino/Tagalog (Philippines), Khmer (Cambodia), Lao, Malay (Malaysia), Mongolian, Nepali, Pashto (Afghanistan and Pakistan), Sinhala (Sri Lanka), Thai, Tibetan, Vietnamese.

 - Languages of the Americas: Haitian Creole

 - Other languages may be added.
-Some languages become unavailable for a given semester.
+Some languages become unavailable for a given semester or there is limited space available.
 Some languages may appear in the catalog, but only be available intermittently.
 If you do not see your language of interest, please e-mail for more information.

 Charles Mark Scholarships for Study Abroad

 Two scholarships endowed by Professor Emeritus Charles Mark support study abroad by Five College Center for the Study of World Languages students.
-Applications are due in late fall for study abroad the following summer or academic year.
-Note: The application deadline for this year has been extended to February 15, 2014.
+See scholarship descriptions for application requirements and deadlines.